 Annual security checks

-Each year, when you pay the annual fees, you must complete the security check form for any owner, director, shareholder, or partner with a major interest in the agency to confirm or update the information required for the annual security check.
-The purpose of the security check is to confirm that these individuals continue to meet the following criteria:
+Each year, when paying the annual fee, you must complete the section on security verification found in the Annual Declaration form, to confirm or update the information required for the annual security verification of any owner, director and any shareholder or partner holding a major interest in the agency..
+The purpose of the security verification is to confirm that these individuals continue to meet the following criteria: